-Taking a longer California vacation and want to do 2 days in Disneyland?
-This touring plan offers a step-by-step strategy for efficiently experiencing the park’s most popular attractions to save time.
-In so doing, our 2-day itinerary also offers suggestions for leisurely ways to “stop and smell the roses” and enjoy the exceptional Disney theming.
+Disneyland has tons of rides and entertainment, and doing everything at a comfortable pace requires a 2-day touring plan.
+Our time-saving Disneyland offers step-by-step strategy for park’s most popular attractions and experiences, including Star Wars: Galaxy’s Edge!
+In so doing, this offers suggestions for leisurely ways to “stop and smell the roses” and enjoy the exceptional Disney theming.
+(Updated February 11, 2023.)

 With the highest attraction count of any Disney theme park in the United States, dedicating two days to Disneyland is a good idea.
 Although it’s the smallest park in square footage, Disneyland’s attraction density is impressive, making it akin to Magic Kingdom and Disney’s Hollywood Studios (if you’re looking for a Florida comparison).
 Quite simply, the vast majority of guests who are going to spend 3 days or more at Disneyland Resort should spend their “bonus” day in Disneyland (Park).

 We’ve already shared our 1-Day Disneyland Itinerary, but this post is not simply “Day 2” of that.
 Rather, this is a stand-alone touring plan that reevaluates what your priorities and pace should be if you’re spending a second day in Disneyland.
 You could say this “plan of attack” is more like a “foray of fun,” as it takes a slightly more leisurely pace than our 1-day Disneyland itinerary…